Gilly Hicks: Stores

 In July 2019, Abercrombie & Fitch opened four Gilly Hicks pop-up stores.
 The stores, which were located at BrandBox in Tysons Corner Center (Tysons, VA), Dolphin Mall (Miami, FL), Los Cerritos Center (Cerritos, CA), and Baybrook Mall (Friendswood, TX), joined two existing Gilly Hicks stores at Ala Moana Center (Honolulu, HI) and Roosevelt Field Mall (East Garden City, NY).

 In October 2019, Gilly Hicks opened a side by side location at the Hollister Co. at the Aventura Mall (Aventura, FL).

 In July 2021, Gilly Hicks opened a new side by side location at Westfield London.
-The location features the brand's recently expanded product assortment, new store format and various digital experiences.

 In February 2022, Abercrombie & Fitch confirmed a new Gilly Hicks location would open in Carnaby Street, London.
-This has since closed and Gilly Hicks is stocked within the Hollister store on Regent Street and Fouberts Place near Carnaby Street.
+This has since closed and Gilly Hicks is stocked within the Hollister store on Carnaby Street and Fouberts Place near Carnaby Street.